andreatripoli/mispotx/README.rst

     * **-t** Paste the timestamp of the time from which you want to download the otx (e.g. 2024-01-01T03:40:26.627569)

     The first three fields are mandatory.
-The timestamp, if you don't set it the first time, will take all the OTXs.
     **It is important to remember that every time the OTXs are downloaded, the timestamp is automatically updated with the latest event so that no OTX duplicates are created.**